khiav223577/atomically/README.md

 ## Usage

-**ActiveRecord callbacks will NOT be called when calling below methods.**
+**ActiveRecord validations and callbacks will NOT be triggered when calling below methods.**

 ### create_or_plus _(columns, values, on_duplicate_update_columns)_